 Cut foliage and flower stalks back to just above ground level as winter approaches.
 This can also be done earlier if the foliage succumbs to summer heat.
 If you are growing a borderline-hardy species in a northern climate, a thick layer of winter mulch can help to moderate winter freeze-thaw cycles and help ensure survival.

 How to Get Meadow Rue to Bloom

-Meadow rue usually blooms readily if its basic needs are met—consistent moisture, a part-shade location, and rich soil.
-If you find that your plant doesn't bloom well, try increasing the watering frequency and feed it modestly with organic fertilizer, such as compost applied as a mulch over the root zone.
-Deadheading spent blossoms may extend the overall bloom period into early summer.
+Meadow rue usually blooms readily if its basic needs are met—consistent moisture, a partial shade location, and rich soil.
+If you find that your plant doesn't bloom well, increase the watering frequency and feed it modestly with organic fertilizer, such as compost applied as a mulch over the root zone.
+Deadheading spent blossoms might extend the overall bloom period into early summer.

 How can I use meadow rue in the landscape?

 This herbaceous perennial is somewhat resistant to deer and rabbits, and it attracts many bees and butterflies.
-Establish a pollinator patch of meadow rue and other tall summer blooms, such as bee balm and Agastache, while low-growing lavender and climbing clematis mingle with the sturdy stems.
+Establish a pollinator patch of meadow rue and other tall summer blooms, such as bee balm and Agastache, while lower-growing turtlehead and climbing clematis mingle with the sturdy stems.

 How long does meadow rue live?